Timesheet system helps leading media agency to bill with confidence

 “Staff used to write down their hours on a piece of paper.
 PAs would then enter those hours manually into a spreadsheet before someone in Finance could consolidate everything by department and by client.”

 It didn’t stop there.
 Salaries had to be added in manually too.
-All 300 of them.
+All 300 (at the time) of them.
+Each job title, seniority and department had differing rates.
+To make matters more interesting, our billing rates would vary between clients and calendar years.

 Hazel Hillary ZenithOptimedia

-“We really needed to analyse our profitability by department and across multiple monthly periods.
+“We really needed to analyse our profitability by department and across multiple billing periods.
 We also wanted to be able to analyse by brand level – not just by client,” says Ms Hillary.

 “We knew Tempora had been designed specifically for our type of business,” says Ms Hillary, “and we could have it up and running quickly”.